BioinformaticsPlatformWIV-ISP/CAMEL/camel/scripts/listeriapipeline/documentation_listeria.md

 ## 1. Coverage check
 The workflow starts by checking the coverage of the input FASTQ datasets.
-Coverage is estimated by dividing the total number of bases by the size of the `NZ_CP021520.1` *N. meningitidis* 11-7 reference genome.
+Coverage is estimated by dividing the total number of bases by the size of the `NC_003210.1` *L. monocytogenes* EGD-e reference genome.
 The total number of bases in the FASTQ files is determined using the `size` function of `seqtk 1.4`.

 Datasets with an estimated coverage >=100x are downsampled to ~100x using the `subsample` function of `seqtk 1.4`.